-Gladly, if you’re reading this, you are using WordPress, and migrations are not painful for WordPress if you are doing it the right way.
+Gladly, if you’re reading this, you are using WordPress, and migrations are not painful for WordPress if you use the best WordPress migration plugins.

-A WordPress site can be moved from one host to another in either two ways.
+A WordPress site can be moved from one host to another in either two way.

 - Manually back up the site and upload it to the new host

 The conventional way that most developers used to follow is to download the WordPress files and upload them to the new host.
 This is a time-consuming task, especially if you are on slow internet.

 The role of plugins is one of the reasons why WordPress has become popular among web designers.
 Gladly, there is a plugin available for each custom functionality required, the same is the case for website migration.

 Note: If you want to migrate your site manually (without any plugin) then I have provided a complete and step-by-step guide on how to migrate a website to the new host.
 This article contains a guide for both ways, manual and using plugins.